co-cart/co-cart/readme.txt

 * Empty the cart.

 > #### CoCart Pro
 > This plugin is just the tip of the iceberg.
 Want the full cart experience?
-CoCart Pro completes it with the following [features](https://cocart.xyz/features/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart):
+CoCart Pro completes it by supporting the following [features](https://cocart.xyz/features/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart):
 >
 > - Add and Remove Coupons to Cart<br />
 > - Get Applied Coupons<br />